Parkinson's Disease

 How does the programme work?

-When we receive your referral from, a member of the team will contact you and will ask some questions to find out more about you.
+When we receive your referral form, a member of the team will contact you and ask some questions to find out more about you.
 They will explain the programme to you and discuss the best exercise option for you.

 If you have internet access and a suitable device, you will be invited to join a virtual exercise class once a week for 12-weeks.
-Each class will last approximately 1-hour and you will take part from the comfort of your own home.
+Each class lasts approximately 45mins and you will take part from the comfort of your own home working at a pace/level that is suitable for you.

 How do I know if this is right for me?